w3c/ServiceWorker/spec/service_worker/algorithms.md

   1. Let _scope_ be _scope_ resolved against the document url.
   1. Let _scriptUrl_ be _scriptUrl_ resolved against the document url.
   1. If the protocol of the document's url is not https, then
-    1. SHOULD reject _promise_ with a new SecurityError.
+    1. Reject _promise_ with a new SecurityError.
 Browsers may provide an option to ignore this rule, for development purposes only.
+    1. Abort these steps.
   1. If the origin of _scriptUrl_ does not match the document's origin, then
     1. Reject _promise_ with a new SecurityError.
     1. Abort these steps.